maths/moodle-qbank_gitsync/doc/localsetup.md

-# Running the scripts locally on an external file system
+# Running the scripts on your local file system

-Gitsync is run from and stores question files on your local computer not on the Moodle server.
-First you need to install it and [set it up as a plugin within Moodle](webservicesetup.md) but then you also need to download and set it up locally as described below.
+There are two parts to installing gitsync.

+1. Install the plugin on Moodle and [set up the webservice](webservicesetup.md).
+2. Set up Git, PHP and the plugin scripts [on your local computer](localsetup.md).

+You need to download the gitsync scripts and set it up locally as described below.
+Note, the gitsync project git-repro distributes the moodle plugin and local scripts in a single repository.

 ## Prerequisites
 - Install Git